 I'm on quite the juicing trend, having pulled out my old juicer from the back of the kitchen cupboard a while back to start making my apple ginger turmeric shots.
 It's a quick and easy way to get those vitamins in!

-If you are into juices too then you may like to see my low histamine green juice which is packed with, well, all green things!
+If you are into juices too then you may like to see my low histamine green juice and my celery apple cucumber juice which are packed with, well, all green things!
 And my apple ginger chia fresca is a little different with the addition of the chia seeds.

 This apple and pear juice focuses on two of the fruits always on my shopping list, and adds a touch of optional ginger for a little spice if you like.
 It's a three ingredient fruit juice that has the perfect amount of sweetness.